Query Processing on Tensor Computation Runtimes: Evaluation

+The breakdown of the end-to-end execution with all overheads is shown in Figure~\ref{fig:evalOverhead}.
+Note that: (1) data conversion is done once and many databases (e.g., BlazingSQL, OmnisciDB, Spark, SQL Server, etc.) requires it; (2) \system pipelines data movement (to the GPU) with query execution (non-blocking IO), while for this experiment we explicitly make data movement blocking; (3) the machine in this experiment uses PCIe 3 which is $4\times$ slower than the latest version, PCIe 5; (4) query compilation can be cached, but here we report the full query compilation time as the sum of the time for the frontend database to generate the physical plan, and the time for \system to generate the final executable tensor program.

+If we focus first on the CPU side (Figure~\ref{fig:evalOverheadFigureCpu}), compilation and data conversion take the majority of the time only for simple queries (e.g., Q6), while for the other queries, the majority of the time is spent on the query execution.
+However, in the GPU case (Figure~\ref{fig:evalOverheadFigureGpu}), except for Q2 and Q9, the majority of the time is spent on data operations (conversion and movement) and compilation.
+However, in practice, as described above, these overheads are hidden (e.g., data movement using pipelining) or are one-time overheads (data conversion and query compilation).
+Regarding query compilation, 90\% of the time is spent initializing the PyTorch models from the Spark plans, and we are currently investigating how to speed up this process.
+Finally, using TorchScript adds substantial compilation overheads since queries are traced using input samples.

-\stitle{Query Compilation.} The total query compilation time is the sum between the time for the frontend to generate the physical plan, plus the time for \system to generate the final executable.
-In the current implementation with Apache Spark, the physical plan generation takes around $10\%$ of the time.
+\eat{ \stitle{Query Compilation.} The total query compilation time is the sum of the time for the frontend to generate the physical plan, and the time for \system to generate the final executable.
+Compilation times are query-dependent and they run from hundreds of ms to tens of ms. In the current implementation with Spark, the physical plan generation takes around $10\%$ of the time.
 GPU compilation time is almost in line with the CPU numbers.
-If we use TorchScript as the target format, the compilation time increases considerably because TorchScript requires to \emph{trace} the program, i.e., run some input through the program to register the execution trace.
-TorchScript compilation time can add from 2$\times$ to 10$\times$ more overheads.
+When TorchScript is the target format, the compilation time increases considerably because TorchScript requires to \emph{trace} the program, i.e., run some input through the program to register the execution trace.
+TorchScript compilation time can add from 2$\times$ to 10$\times$ more overheads. }

 \evalPortabilityTable